glondono/AZMeta/README.md

 > If you are not sure about the values you need to set in your CORS rule, you can read more [here](https://developer.mozilla.org/en-US/docs/Web/HTTP/Access_control_CORS).

+### Remove CORS settings
+AzMeta --ConnectionString=`azure-connection-string` --Service=BLOB --RemoveCorsRules

+> All rules in the collection will be delete